| |Join NCA!

 The Coffee Industry Guide to Labeling

-☕ First, the FDA requires five basic pieces of information on a food label – and yes, coffee is a food!
-Generally, food labels must provide product identity, net contents, nutrition facts, ingredient declaration that includes allergen information, and contact information.
-The regulations provide details about the placement, size and content of this mandatory information as well as optional information that may be included.
-And yet, certain “mandatory” elements may be exempt from coffee labels under certain defined circumstances.
+Retail coffee labeling can be complex.
+The FDA requires five basic pieces of information on a food label: product identity, net contents, nutrition facts, ingredient declaration that includes allergen information, and contact information.
+However, some “mandatory” elements may be exempt from coffee labels under certain circumstances.

-• A short description of each label item;
+• A short description of each label segment

 Learn more about membership in the NCA.